 Are there more hypertensives at this clinic compared to others in the community?

 Are the control rates much higher than are seen locally or nationally?

+Verify with the nominee the data provided are accurate.
+Apply national estimates of hypertension among age demographics to the nominee’s population.

-If the responses above relay inaccurate processes, extreme data values, or inconsistencies, request of the provider:
+To verify data submitted,, request of the provider:

 A de-identified list of patients that identifies patient diagnosis.

-A random selection to be described by the validator of 5% of patient records, either paper of electronic.
+A random selection to be described by the validator of 5% or a maximum of 30, of patient records, either paper of electronic.
+As an alternative, validation provided by an external reviewer may be accepted at the discretion of CDC.